 The expected return on scheme assets is determined by considering the expected returns available on the assets underlying the current investment policy.
 Expected yields on fixed interest investments are based on gross redemption yields as at the Balance Sheet date.
 Expected returns on equity investments reflect long term real rates of return experienced in the respective markets.

-The actual return on scheme assets in the year was a loss of £64.4m (£121.5m gain 2018/19).
+The actual return on scheme assets in the year was a gain of £513.8m (£64.4m loss in 2019/20).

 Local Government Pension Scheme assets comprised: